Privacy

 Why CQUniversity collects personal information

 CQUniversity collects personal information, including sensitive information, about prospective and current students, parents, guardians and care-providers, next of kin, staff, alumni, volunteers, and contractors.
-The overall purposes of collecting this information are to:
+While there are more specific purposes for the collection of personal information depending on the interaction with areas within the University, the overall purposes of collecting this information are to:

 • meet the wider functional needs of the University, including financial management, legal accountability, and national reporting requirements, and